deanishe/alfred-workflow/_sources/supported-versions.rst.txt

     As a result, versions 1.27+ of Alfred-Workflow are not compatible with versions of Alfred older than 3.4.1.

-:class:`~workflow.Workflow3` uses Alfred 3's JSON feedback
+:class:`~workflow.Workflow3` uses the JSON feedback format in Alfred 3+.
-format.
 It supports :ref:`workflow variables <workflow-variables>` and more advanced modifiers than :class:`~workflow.Workflow`/Alfred 2.